 Capacity decisions made at the time of asset procurement have a huge strategic effect on the long term competitiveness of a manufacturing operation.
 This is particularly true in the process industry where most of the factories use Flow Lines.

-In this article we discuss how flow lines are designed as well as the supply chain system benefits of un-balancing flow lines, i.e. adding extra capacity upstream and downstream of a flow line’s bottleneck.
+In this article we explain how flow lines are designed as well as the supply chain system benefits of un-balancing flow lines, i.e. adding extra capacity upstream and downstream of a flow line’s bottleneck.

 Lean and the Toyoto Production System was birthed from the car industry.
 The car industry uses paced assembly lines.